Whitecoat Payment Services Agreement Terms and Conditions

 1.1 Agreement overview

-This agreement describes the Payment Services which we will provide to the Practice through the Whitecoat Solution and your obligations in relation to those Payment Services.
+This agreement describes the Payment Services which we will provide to the Provider through the Whitecoat Solution and your obligations in relation to those Payment Services.

 1.3 Payment Processing